 Intro signup bonus

-Through 6/2 only, you can earn up to 100,000 bonus miles for opening a Chase United Quest Card.
+For a limited time only, you can earn up to 100,000 bonus miles for opening a Chase United Quest Card.
 Earn 80,000 bonus miles after you spend $5,000 on purchases in the first 3 months, plus an additional 20,000 bonus miles after you spend another $5,000 in the first 6 months.